 Children under 12 years of age, or under the weight and height that is considered average for a 12 year old, must ride in the back seat.
 Whether it is a child below 4 years, or above 4, the place for car seats and boosters is in the back by all means.
 This is an extremely important children safety advice for parents.

 Remember that leaving the kids alone inside or around the car can be dangerous.
-Kids will be helpless of another vehicle hits your car.
-Also, there have been cases wherein kids have died of heatstrokes in closed cars.
+Kids will be helpless when another vehicle hits your car.
+Also, there have been cases wherein kids have died of heatstroke in closed cars.
 And, don’t leave them alone around your or anyone else’s car either.
 They could come in contact with the hot bonnet or exhaust and get hurt.
-They could also get struck behind the boot while reversing the car.
+They could also get struck behind the boot while someone is reversing the car.